TALISMAN: DIGITAL 5th EDITION MANUAL

 Counters

-These represent Strength (red), Craft (blue), and lives (green).
-Sometimes these counters will be seen on the board or connected to Adventure cards as shown on the right, and always indicated by your character as a coloured number.
+These represent Strength (red), Craft (blue), and Life (green).
+Sometimes these counters will be seen on the board or connected to Adventure cards as shown on the right.

 Fate